5 Common IMS/Dry Needling Questions Answered

 (IMS) Intra Muscular Stimulation, is a technique developed by Chan Gunn, MD.
 This needling treatment technique involves inserting fine needles into stiff muscles, producing reflex relaxation.
-IMS is effective for musculoskeletal pain syndromes (neuropathy) as improves mobility and reduces irritation.
-IMS/Dry Needing is a safe and effective treatment for acute and chronic pain and rehabilitation of an injury, dry needling is an effective means of finding and treating neuromuscular dysfunction, which causes pain and functional deficits.
+IMS is effective for musculoskeletal pain syndromes (neuropathy) as it improves mobility and reduces irritation.
+IMS/Dry Needling is a safe and effective treatment for acute and chronic pain and rehabilitation of an injury, dry needling is an effective means of finding and treating neuromuscular dysfunction, which causes pain and functional deficits.

 Is Anything Injected?